ambroggi/HandWritingTracker/README.md

 # Other Information
 There were some other possible threshold selection methods, d and e but they were not fully planned out for the paper.
-Also all of the graphs made for the paper are avalible with data in the `Excel/` folder.
+Also all of the graphs made for the paper are available with data in the `Excel/` folder.

+The CICIDS data was generated from a different project and brought over for analysis here so it cannot be rerun using this library.